Note on late Blazers coverage

-The Portland Trail Blazers' game against the Denver Nuggets concluded after The Bulletin's deadline Tuesday night.
-Look for details from that game in Thursday's edition.
+The Portland Trail Blazers' game against the Miami Heat concluded after The Bulletin's deadline Sunday night.
+Look for details from that game in Tuesday's edition.

-The Portland Trail Blazers' game against the Denver Nuggets concluded after The Bulletin's deadline Tuesday night.
-Look for details from that game in Thursday's edition.
+The Portland Trail Blazers' game against the Miami Heat concluded after The Bulletin's deadline Sunday night.
+Look for details from that game in Tuesday's edition.

 (0) comments